portainer/portainer-docs/docs/v2.0/volumes/browse.md

-# Browse an volume
+# Browse a volume

-Portainer is capable of offering you the capability to browse a volume in Docker Swarm nodes.
-In this help article, you will learn how to do it.
+Portainer allows users to view volumes in Docker Swarm nodes.

 ## Browsing a Volume

-Once you logged to Portainer, do a click in <b>Volumes</b> option, and then do a click in <b>browse</b> next to the volume you want to explore.
+Click <b>Volumes</b> from the side menu, and then click <b>browse</b> next to the volume you want to explore.

 ![volumes](assets/browse_1.png)